-San Luis Obispo, California is gaining notoriety as the happiest place in America.
-Some attribute this to the beautiful beaches, bustling downtown, and bountiful wineries, but we’re pretty sure the great hiking trails have something to do with it.
+San Luis Obispo, California is becoming known as the happiest place in America.
+The beautiful beaches, bustling downtown, and bountiful wineries are often credited with inspiring the mirth, but the great hiking trails must have something to do with it too.

 San Luis Obispo is famous for the Nine Sisters, or Morros, a stunning string of volcanic peaks stretching from Morro Bay across San Luis Obispo.
-There are hiking trails on five of the Nine Sisters: Black Hill, Cerro Cabrillo, Bishop Peak, Cerro San Luis, and Islay Hill (and you can take a walk up the beach to Morro Rock).
+Five of the Nine Sisters have hiking trails: Black Hill, Cerro Cabrillo, Bishop Peak, Cerro San Luis, and Islay Hill (and you can take a walk up the beach to Morro Rock).
 Bishop Peak is the tallest of the Morros at 1,559 feet, and is a must-do hike for anyone in the region.
-There are several other places to hike around San Luis Obispo, including Montaña de Oro State Park and Morro Bay State Park, two gems on the California coast.

 |085||Moonstone Beach Boardwalk|